Back to Tennessee

 Plain English Breakdown

-This act extends the service life of certain school buses used exclusively for transporting students to after-school programs and requires these buses to be inspected at least twice a year.
+This bill extends the operational life of school buses used exclusively for transporting students to after-school programs and mandates regular inspections for older buses.

 What This Bill Does